qnn122/ml-for-bci/experiments/open-close-eyes/README.md

 EEG data is recorded in two differential channels.
 Gelled Electrodes are placed on the subject’s scalp according to the **International Electrode (10-20) Placement System.** One Ground (bias) electrode is placed on the left mastoid.
 The differential pair of channel two is placed on the **Oz and O2** (image below).
 The **sampling rate is 250 Hz**.

+The exact placement of the electrodes is as folows:
+- Left Mastoid: DRL
+- Right astoid: CH1-
+- O2: CH1+
+- O1: CH2+
+- Oz: CH2-

 <p align="center">
     <img src="./images/electrode-placement.png" width=400 style="float:center">
 </p>